-Arriving to D&D by Bus in Honduras:
+Arriving to D&D on public transport in Honduras:

-1. Directly from the Utila/Roatan Ferry Dock
+1. NEW SHUTTLE (Feb 2023): Directly from the Utila/Roatan Ferry Dock

 2. From La Ceiba Downtown